Betterez/btrz-vue-components/README.md

 # btrz-vue-components
 A collection of Vue components used in the Betterez UI

+### Before we start
+Remember that Node v6.9.5 is needed.

 ### How we work: reusable, generic components

 Keep in mind that we are aiming to create a collection of **reusable, generic components**.